neutrofoton/neutrofoton.github.io/source/_posts/2016-09-19-mono-multiple-application-on-a-virtual-host.markdown

 ```

-After modifying the config file and give access to application directories, we need to register the applications in <code>/etc/mono-server4/debian.webapp</code>
+After modifying the config file and give access to the application directories, we need to register the applications in <code>/etc/mono-server4/debian.webapp</code>

 ``` xml
 <apps>